 Dentists are also bound by two federal referral laws for doctors, the Stark Law and the Copeland “anti-kickback” Act.

-Make Participation Easy
+Step 4: Make Participation Easy

-Any patient should feel welcome to refer a friend, family member, or coworker to a dental practice —and trust that, when they do, the person will be welcomed and receive competent service.
+Don’t make your patients jump through hoops or feel nervous about participating in your dental referral program.
+Any patient should feel welcome to refer a friend, family member, or coworker to a dental practice —and trust that, when they do, the person will be welcomed and receive excellent service.

-As a general rule, the more difficult it is for patients to participate in a referral program, the lower the conversion rate will be.
+Bring up the referral program naturally and honestly with patients.
+Any digital or manual steps that a patient has to take to complete a referral should be easy, short, and as delightful as possible.
+Why is this important?
+Well, as a general rule, the more difficult it is for patients to participate in a referral program, the lower the conversion rate will be.

-Getting Your First Dental Referrals
+Step 6: Get Your First Dental Referrals

 Invite The Best First